ollieshmollie/ollieshmollie.github.io/about.md

 <img src="/headshot2.png" alt="That's me." class="img-round img-large"/>

-I’m an electrical engineering student seeking to begin a career where hardware meets software.
+Welcome!
+I’m Andrew Bond, an electrical engineering student seeking to bring my passion and curiosity to a career in technology.
 I’ve excelled in classes including Computer Architecture, Digital Design, Circuits, Statistics, Data Structures & Algorithms, Electromagnetics, and Systems Programming.
 I also have strong communication skills and an excellent academic record.

-Outside of school, I like to program in C, C++, Rust, and Go, and I'm working to deliver safe and reliable power to the AggieSat 6 nanosatellite, which will hopefully be launched in 2022.
-My portfolio contains details on these and other projects.

-I have the talent, perspective, and people skills to make your organization better.
-Feel free to drop me a line, and thanks for reading.
+I have a wide range of interests.
+I've won statewide gymnastics competitions, played drums in punk and indie bands, toured Europe, busked on the streets of New York, and matched wits with KUT's John Aeilli.
+I can't wait to apply my unique perspective, energy and intellect to challenging problems, learn as much as possible, and love every bit.
+Download my resume or get in touch with the links below.